2023 TRI Community Profile -

 Summary of Releases

-- Land includes several types of disposal, such as placement of chemical waste in landfills, in surface impoundments, and underground injection wells.
+- Land includes several types of disposal, such as placement of waste in landfills, in surface impoundments, and underground injection wells.

 Top Facilities in by Releases in 2023